Kevin J. Holmes

 Teaching

-I teach a core course in cognitive psychology, seminars and lab courses in language and cognition, and the department's required statistics course.
-My courses explore the structure and content of human knowledge and its relation to human languages.
-By using empirical findings to evaluate contrasting theories of how the mind works, students learn how to think about thinking and how to speak the language of science.
+I teach a core course in cognitive psychology, seminars and labs in cognition and language, and our required course in statistical analysis.
+By using empirical findings to evaluate contrasting theories of how the mind works, students learn how to think about thinking and how to speak and write the language of cognitive science.
 My goal is to prepare students for lives of thoughtful, evidence-based inquiry by honing their ability to communicate about complex ideas with clarity and precision.

 PSY 342 Language and Thought